iancraz/ANC-Implementation/README.md

 <img src="https://github.com/iancraz/TP4---Investigacion/blob/master/docs/Feedforward/bloques_broadband.png?raw=true" width=300 align=center>

-With this block in mind, one can calculate the transfer function of this system, once again found in the [Paper](https://github.com/iancraz/TP4---Investigacion/blob/master/Paper.pdf) (in Spanish).
+With this block in mind, one can calculate the transfer function of this system, once again found in the [Paper](https://github.com/iancraz/ANC-Implementation/blob/master/Paper%20English.pdf).

 Finalizing the study of this type of systems it is not superfluous to mention the importance of the processing time.
 After the reference microphone takes the input signal, the system has a certain time to generate the signal from the cancellation speaker.
 If the time it takes to generate this signal (electronic delay) is longer than the time it takes for the noise to get from the reference microphone to the driver (acoustic delay), the efficiency of the system is severely impaired.
 This is because the system response is non-causal when the electronic delay is greater than the acoustic delay.
 When the causality condition is achieved the system is able to suppress random noises.
 On the contrary, if the causality condition is not achieved, the system can only eliminate periodic noises.
 As a last clarification note that this system is not limited to periodic noises, this makes it somehow superior to the previous system.
 That is why this system has more applications than the Narrowband Feedforward system.